How to Effectively Manage a Hybrid Workforce

 Remote work may be on the rise, but in-person arrangements remain valuable.
 Solutions such as Zoom bring a more personable feel to digital interactions, but sometimes, it’s simply too difficult to recreate the magic of sharing ideas in person.
 What’s more, many employees long for the face-to-face interactions that they enjoyed prior to the pandemic.
 Thankfully, a third option exists: hybrid work.

-Today’s employees clearly favor hybrid solutions, as seen in Gartner’s 2021 Hybrid Work Employee Survey.
-A mere 4 percent of remote-working respondents claimed that they wanted to return to the office on a full-time basis.
+Today’s employees clearly favor hybrid solutions, as seen in Gartner’s 2023 Hybrid Work Employee Survey.
+A total of 77% of employees wanted to participate in a hybrid work model.
 Additional data from the Gartner Return to the Workplace Benchmarking Poll suggest that, already, 94 percent of organizations are granting workers more flexibility regarding how and where they work.

 Hybrid work may be the way of the future, but it remains poorly understood at the management level.
 Keep reading to learn what, exactly, constitutes a hybrid workforce, why it’s expected to take over, and how leaders can make the most of this transition.